sunodo/sunodo/packages/contracts/README.md

 }
 ```

-This protocol allows a service provider to know how long an application has enough funds to run.
-Of course it is a choice of the service provider off-chain node manager to decide which smart contract implementation to watch for `IFinancialProtocol` events.
+This protocol allows a service provider to know for how long an application has enough funds to run.
+It is a choice of the service provider off-chain node manager to decide which smart contract implementation to watch for `IFinancialProtocol` events.

 ## Implementation